Filter your browsing content

 Disable preview mode.
-Email applications like Outlook, Thunderbird, eM Client and others often automatically load attachments for your convenience – this loading process can automatically launch a virus.
+Email applications like Outlook, Thunderbird, eM Client, and others often automatically load attachments for your convenience – this loading process can automatically launch a virus.
 Contact us if you need assistance disabling preview in your email program.

 Take a look

 What do you do if you receive an email that seems fishy, but you were expecting a message from the person or company?
 Copy part of the message that doesn’t contain links into the search box at https://www.google.com/ Scammers and spammers love to reuse text; this can benefit you in detecting their tricks.
-The search results should return with many examples other spam attempts, but don’t click the links in the search results.
+The search results should return many examples of other spam attempts, but don’t click the links in the search results.

 If the email seems unusual, especially if it is a company you do business with, the email is probably fake.
 Scammers and spammers often use trusted addresses to gain access to your PC.

 Businesses should never request sensitive information via email.
-Even if they do make such a request, be smarter than them and don’t use email to transfer sensitive data like passwords.
+Even if they make such a request, be smarter than them and don’t use email to transfer sensitive data like passwords.

 Watch out for files with a double extension.
 Examples: something.txt.vb or other.jpg.exe.
-By default Windows usually hides common file extensions, meaning that a program like Paint.exe will appear to you as simply Paint.
+By default, Windows usually hides common file extensions, meaning that a program like Paint.exe will appear to you as Paint.
 Double extensions exploit this by hiding the second, dangerous extension and misleading you with the first (meaningless) extension.
 You can verify the full name with all extensions by right-clicking on the file, selecting Properties, and looking for the complete file name.

 To make file extensions visible, find Folder Options in your Control Panel.
 (Note that it may be tucked away in Appearance and Personalization or something to that effect.)
-Under the View tab, scroll down to Hide Extensions for Known File Types and make sure it is unchecked.
+Under the View tab, please scroll down to Hide Extensions for Known File Types and make sure it is unchecked.

 Stop with all the pop-ups

 Pop-ups aren’t just annoying; they can often be misleading and dangerous.
-The primary concern here is when a pop-up starts an installation process or mimics a known and trusted application.
+The primary concern is when a pop-up starts an installation process or mimics a known and trusted application.
 Rather than trusting the pop-up, contact your system administrator and close the window.
 Do not click OK, Apply, Continue, or whatever button the pop-up asks you to click.
-Start a full scan for viruses while you or your system administrator are investigating.
+Start a full scan for viruses while you or your system administrator investigate.
 Better safe than sorry.